rumair24/EE650/README.md

 - Create a ROS2 workspace and run Turtlesim.
 - Install YASMIN from GitHub and run demo applications.
 - Set up and test Turtlebot3, including keyboard control and custom FSM scripts.
+- Install PlanSys2 for planning tasks in ROS2.

 ## Prerequisites